inmyth/practice/ORACLE_JAVA8.md

 - all methods in interface (abstract, default, static) are public
 - interface can have static method
 - interface can have default method, overideable
-- overriding method must have with same or looser access
+- overriding method be it in abstract class or interface must have same or looser access
 - subclass constructor, default or custom, always calls super()
 - allowed downcast, ClassCastException: